albertovic/RONA/README.md

 ### simple_rona_robot
 This package is currently not in use; it was another approach to solve the omnidirectional robot problem without going into the complexity of modeling wheels in detail.
 Since the first option seems to work correctly, I prefer to continue with that.

+## TODO
+- Rewrite the arduino code with a class for the motor with all the relevant functions.
+Make it reusable and don't repeat code.
+- Prepare the voltage regulator to output 12 V for the motors.
+- Test the communication between the OrangePi and the arduino.
+Maybe using the IMU (?
+- Program the SLAM part of the code
+- Build the actual robot,
+- Maybe add some sensors when possible.

 # RONA (Español)

 ## Introducción